paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-103-better-utilization-of-investments-leading-to-development.md

 <a id="section-9614"></a>
 ## § 9614.
 Management of Corporation
-**(a) Structure of Corporation** There shall be in the Corporation a Board of Directors (in this chapter referred to as the “Board”), a Chief Executive Officer, a Deputy Chief Executive Officer, a Chief Risk Officer, a Chief Development Officer, and such other officers as the Board may determine.
+**(a) Structure of Corporation** There shall be in the Corporation a Board of Directors (in this chapter referred to as the “Board”), a Chief Executive Officer, a Deputy Chief Executive Officer, a Chief Risk Officer, a Chief Development Officer, a Chief Strategic Officer, and such other officers as the Board may determine.

 **(b) Board of Directors**